2016–2017 South Korean protests: Background

-Protests against Park Geun-hye
+History

 2016

 On October 29, the first candlelight protest was held with about 20,000 participants (estimates range from 10,000 to 30,000).
 The numbers grew rapidly in the following weeks.

 November

-On 1 November, a man used an excavator to crash into the front entrance of the Supreme Prosecutors' Office building during a protest in Seoul.
+On November 1, a man used an excavator to crash into the front entrance of the Supreme Prosecutors' Office building during a protest in Seoul.

-On 5 November, people attended rally early on Saturday evening petition for Park's resignation.
+On November 5, people attended rally early on Saturday evening petition for Park's resignation.
 The police estimated 43,000, but organizers claimed more than 100,000.

-On 12 November, four officers were injured during the demonstrations.
+On November 12, four officers were injured during the demonstrations.
 Twenty-six protesters were taken to hospital with injuries and a further 29 were treated at the scene of the protests.

-On 19 November, a large number of South Korean high school students also joined the crowds after taking the college entrance test.
-A short drive away from the protest, a group of conservative counter protesters gathered outside Seoul station in defense of the president until 17 December.
+On November 19, a large number of South Korean high school students also joined the crowds after taking the college entrance test.
+A short drive away from the protest, a group of conservative counter protesters gathered outside Seoul station in defense of the president until December 17.